 Examples of overgeneralising:

-You know someone from a different race to you who’s lazy, so all people from that race are lazy.
+- You know someone from a different race than you who’s lazy, so all people from that race are lazy.

 Possible Solutions To Thinking Errors